jayantsingh123/IMDB_Movie_Analysis/movie_analysis.md

 testing_mean  <- movie_mean_impute[-sample, ]
 ```

-###Model 1
+### Model 1
+In the first model, we try simple Linear REgression.
 We begin with including the variabes that were identified to be relevant predictors earlier.

 ```r